ioccc-src/winner/2019/mills/README.md

 can let you know if the network is [overfitting or underfitting][7].

-As part of the training process, the data set (which for OMLET is the [Shakespeare.txt](Shakespeare.txt) file you gave on the command line) is divided into [training and validation sets][8] (by default, 95% of the data is used for training, but like most OMLET parameters, you can change this at compile-time).
+As part of the training process, the data set (which for OMLET is the [Shakespeare.txt](Shakespeare.txt)file you gave on the command line) is divided into [training and validation sets][8] (by default, 95% of the data is used for training, but like most OMLET parameters, you can change this at compile-time).